aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/examples/ray/lightning-bert/README.md

     kubectl logs -f rayjob-ray-bert-*  -n kubeflow-user-example-com

+If you run:

+    kubectl get pods -n kubeflow-user-example-com

+and see  `rayjob-ray-*` pod with status `Not Ready`, this is normal after your job has completed.

 To uninstall the Helm chart for pre-training job, execute:

     helm uninstall ray-bert  -n kubeflow-user-example-com